Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 Anytime an agent task contains the line "go check that page," you usually hit a wall.

 The real trouble is login state and anti-automation detection.
 Plenty of pages only show anything useful after sign-in, and some need 2FA.
 The moment your session lapses, the workflow restarts from scratch.
-And these days half the production sites you'd want to read sit behind Cloudflare Challenge, DataDome, PerimeterX, or reCAPTCHA — the second a vanilla headless browser shows up, you don't get the page, you get a verification screen, a block, or a blank document.
+And these days half the production sites you would want to read sit behind Cloudflare Challenge, DataDome, PerimeterX, or reCAPTCHA — the second a vanilla headless browser shows up, you do not get the page, you get a verification screen, a block, or a blank document.

 The official demo on their site scrapes the top 80 Amazon Electronics Bestsellers — title, price, rank, reviews — and exports bestsellers.csv in 2 minutes 14 seconds from a single prompt.
 That gives you a sense of the surface area: scrape, parse, export, and not get blocked.